 Katharine Allen, MA

 Katharine holds a Bachelor's Degree in Community Development from Brown University and a Master's Degree in Translation and Interpretation (MATI) from the Monterey Institute of International Studies.
 She served on the Board of the California Healthcare Interpreting Association (CHIA) from 2002 through 2009, including a two-year term as President.
 She also served as Administrative Assistant for the Interpreters' Division of the American Translators Association (ATA) from 2005 to 2007 and belongs to several other professional translation and interpretation organizations.
-Katharine has published articles in professional publications and regularly presents on translation, interpretation and language access issues at professional conferences.
+Katharine has published articles and co-authored numerous manuals and textbooks, including The Community Interpreter®, The Medical Interpreter and The Indigenous Interpreter®.
+She regularly presents and keynotes on translation, interpretation and language access issues at national and international conferences.